 Here at All Options Considered we like to share tools, information, and resources with our readers to help others with financial literacy.
 We also want to support people in being as independent and self-sufficient with their personal finances as they are comfortable being.
 With all of that in mind, we’re releasing the AOC Simpli-FI-ed Calculator to help you estimate your FI number.

 First we should mention that if you’ve heard of our super-mega-complex-magic-FIRE-life spreadsheet, that is not what this is.
 This Simpli-FI-ed spreadsheet is relatively simple compared to our super spreadsheet.
-And for now our super spreadsheet is still only for personal use during our coaching sessions after a ton of other data collection and sole searching by FI hopefuls.
+And for now our super spreadsheet is still only for personal use during our coaching sessions after a ton of other data collection and soul searching by FI hopefuls.
 But we figured it was about time to share a piece of that super spreadsheet with everyone, so we’re sharing the new AOC Simpli-FI-ed Calculator.

 By the way, since this calculator is a Google Sheet file with complex rules and formulas built in, it can only be used within Google.
 If you download it and try to use it in Excel or Numbers, it will break.
 Just click on the link, go to “File” and then “Make a copy” so you can save the calculator to your own Google Drive.